About our group

 Dr. Junmei Tang's paper titled Impacts of land use and socioeconomic patterns on urban heat island is published in International Journal of Remote Sensing.

-Prospective graduate students and postdocs (and visiting scholars):
+Prospective graduate students and postdocs (and visiting students or scholars):